 Tongue scraping is a simple process of running a simple tool across your tongue.
 This process helps to kill bacteria, food particles, and other debris from the surface of the tongue.

-Many people have used it for a couple of centuries, and evidence suggests that Romans did too.
+Many people have used it for a couple of centuries, and evidence suggests that Romans did too for oral hygiene.

 Moreover, Victorians and even George Washington used tongue scrapers for dental troubles as well.